Chris Van Hollen: Elections

 Before Van Hollen's election, incumbent Connie Morella had won eight elections in the district, despite being a Republican in a district that had swung heavily Democratic.
-Morella's success was largely attributed to her political independence and relatively liberal voting record, including support for abortion rights, gay rights, gun control and increased environmental protections.
+Morella's success was largely attributed to her political independence and relatively liberal voting record, including support for abortion rights, gay rights, gun control, and increased environmental protections.

 After Morella's reelection in 2000, Democratic Maryland Senate President Thomas V. Miller, Jr. made no secret that he wanted to draw the 8th out from under Morella.
 Indeed, one redistricting plan after the 2000 census divided the 8th in two, giving one district to Van Hollen and forcing Morella to run against popular State Delegate Mark Kennedy Shriver.
 The final plan was far less ambitious, but made the district even more Democratic than its predecessor.
 It absorbed nine heavily Democratic precincts from neighboring Prince George's County, an area Morella had never represented.
 It also restored a heavily Democratic spur in eastern Montgomery County that had been cut out in the last round of redistricting.
 Van Hollen defeated Morella in the 2002 general election in part, according to some analysts, because of this redistricting.

 In 2002, Van Hollen entered a competitive Democratic primary against Shriver and former Clinton administration aide Ira Shapiro.
 Though Shriver had the most money, Van Hollen launched a grassroots effort that mobilized Democratic voters.
 After receiving the endorsement of The Washington Post, The Baltimore Sun, and other local papers, Van Hollen defeated Shriver, 43.5% to 40.6%.

 During the campaign, Van Hollen emphasized that even when Morella voted with the district, her partisan affiliation kept Tom DeLay and the rest of her party's more conservative leadership in power.
 Van Hollen also touted his leadership in the State Senate on issues such as education funding, HMO reform, trigger locks for handguns, and protecting the Chesapeake Bay from oil drilling.
 Van Hollen defeated Morella, 51.7% to 48.2%.
 He crushed Morella in Prince George's County while narrowly winning Montgomery County.
 Morella won most of the precincts she had previously represented.

-Van Hollen was reelected four times from this district with over 70% of the vote.

-After the 2010 census, Van Hollen's district was made slightly less Democratic.
+Van Hollen never faced another contest nearly that close, and was reelected six times with at least 60% of the vote.
+After the 2010 census, his district was made slightly less Democratic.
 He lost a heavily Democratic spur of Montgomery County to the neighboring 6th district, and lost his share of Prince George's County to the 4th district.
 In their place, the 8th absorbed a strongly Republican spur of Frederick County, as well as the southern part of even more Republican Carroll County.
 Nonetheless, his share of Montgomery County has more than double the population of his shares of Carroll and Frederick Counties combined, and Van Hollen won a sixth term over Republican Ken Timmerman with 63% of the vote.
-He lost in Carroll and Frederick, but swamped Timmerman in Montgomery by 113,500 votes.
+He lost in Carroll and Frederick, but swamped Timmerman in Montgomery by 130,406 votes.